This is the multi-page printable view of this section. Click here to print.

 Service Type > Server Type Required Server type where Redis/Valkey will be installed - Standard: Standard specification commonly used

-- For more information on the server types provided by CacheStore(DBaaS), refer to CacheStore(DBaaS) Server Type
+- For more information on server types provided by CacheStore(DBaaS), see CacheStore(DBaaS) Server Type

-Service Type > Planned Compute Required Current status of resources with Planned Compute set - In Use: Number of resources with Planned Compute set that are currently in use
+Service Type > Planned Compute Required Resource status with Planned Compute set - In Use: Number of resources with Planned Compute set that are in use

 - Settings: Number of resources with Planned Compute set

-- Coverage Preview: Amount applied by Planned Compute for each resource
+- Coverage Preview: Amount applied by resource-based Planned Compute

-- For more information, refer to Apply for Planned Compute
+- For more information, see Apply for Planned Compute

-Service Type > Block Storage Required Block Storage settings used by DB according to purpose - Basic OS: Area where DB engine is installed
+Service Type > Block Storage Required Block Storage setting used by DB according to purpose - Basic OS: Area where DB engine is installed

-- Please select the storage type and enter the capacity.
-(For more information on each Block Storage type, see Creating Block Storage)
+- Select storage type then enter capacity.
+(For more information by Block Storage type, see Creating Block Storage)

 - SSD: High-performance general volume